Last Updated: 13 April 2023

 3. ACCESS RIGHTS

 3.1 LMS Services.
 Subject to Customer’s compliance with the terms and conditions set forth herein, Supplier hereby grants to Customer a non-exclusive, non-assignable, limited right to access and use the LMS Services solely for Customer’s internal business operations, and up to the maximum number of Customer’s Authorized Users set forth in the applicable Order or Customer’s account, during the term of the applicable Subscription (as defined in Section 7.3).
 If Customer purchases a Subscription, Supplier will use commercially reasonable efforts to provide access to the Services in accordance with the Service Level Agreement available at www.efrontlearning.com/sla.
+Unless Customer’s pricing plan, as identified in the relevant Order, includes chat support, technical support is solely available via e-mail to customer’s designated account administrator.

 4.1 Registration.
 Customer must register for an account to access portions of the Services.
 Customer agrees that the information provided for purposes of account registration is accurate and will be kept accurate and up-to-date at all times.
 Customer is solely responsible for maintaining the confidentiality of Customer’s account and password and accepts responsibility for all activities that occur under the account.
 Customer will not share passwords, authentication credentials, or other means of account access with a third party, except Authorized Users.
-If Customer has reason to believe that Customer’s account is no longer secure, Customer must immediately notify Supplier at email@example.com.
+If Customer has reason to believe that Customer’s account is no longer secure, Customer must immediately notify Supplier at emergency [at] efrontlearning [dot] com.

 4.2 User Subscriptions.
 The maximum number of current Authorized Users the Customer may authorize to access and use the Services at any given time shall not exceed the maximum number of user subscriptions Customer has purchased under the Order or elected plan (unless explicitly defined otherwise under Customer elected plan).
 Each user subscription shall correspond to a unique Authorized User who will subscribe, access and use the Services by use of a password protected access to the Portal.
 Each Authorized User is responsible for maintaining the security of that Authorized Users’ account and password.
 A single login shared by multiple Authorized Users is not permitted.
 Customer shall maintain an up-to-date list of current Authorized Users and, upon 10 days’ written notice, permit Supplier or its duly authorized representative to audit Customer’s records which relate to the measurement of number of Authorized Users and user subscriptions, provided that such audits may not be conducted more than once during any consecutive 12 month period.
 Any authorized person performing such audit shall protect the Customer’s Confidential Information (as defined herein) and abide by Customer’s reasonable security procedures.
 Customer shall use all reasonable endeavors to prevent any unauthorized access to, or use of, the Services and/or the Documentation.